Substance Use Outpatient Services

 If you are you looking for Substance Use Disorder Inpatient Services, click here.

 The assessment is the first step in your treatment journey.
 Our caring team of professional counselors will complete an assessment to identify what level of treatment is recommended.
 This is what’s used to create your individualized treatment plan and begin your recovery journey.
-Please see location page for specific walk-in hours.
+Please see a location page for specific hours.